creativescala/doodle/docs/src/main/mdoc/algebra/picture.md

 # Picture

-@scaladoc[Picture](doodle.algebra.Picture) is an imitation of a function whose input is an implicit parameter (which in Dotty would just be a [context function][context-function]).
+@:api(doodle.algebra.Picture) is an imitation of a function whose input is an implicit parameter (which in Dotty would just be a [context function][context-function]).
 It has three type parameters.
 They are, in order:

 - The type `Alg` of the algebras that the picture needs to draw.
 This is an input to the `Picture` and hence it is contravariant.
 - The type of the effect `F` that the picture will create.